DelusionalLogic/LuaOverload/README.md

 end

 testFunc(10, "hello") --Passes the first if statement, with c set to the default value (empty table) testFunc(10, {}, 12345) --Passes the second if statement.
-Since c is nil it's allowed to be anything testFunc(10, "hi", "hi") --None of the checks allowed a number and 2 strings
+Since the type of c is not given it's allowed to be anything testFunc(10, "hi", "hi") --None of the checks allowed a number and 2 strings
 ```
 You will will notice that c assumed its default value of ```{}```, and that we can avoid specifying a default value for a parameter by putting nil in the defaults array.